Ericmuturimwangi/Leetcode-problem-and-solution/README.md

 Input: matrix = [[7,8],[1,2]]
 Output: [7]
 Explanation: 7 is the only lucky number since it is the minimum in its row and the maximum in its column.

+Problem 11:
+You are given two arrays rowSum and colSum of non-negative integers where rowSum[i] is the sum of the elements in the ith row and colSum[j] is the sum of the elements of the jth column of a 2D matrix.
+In other words, you do not know the elements of the matrix, but you do know the sums of each row and column.

+Find any matrix of non-negative integers of size rowSum.length x colSum.length that satisfies the rowSum and colSum requirements.

+Return a 2D array representing any matrix that fulfills the requirements.
+It's guaranteed that at least one matrix that fulfills the requirements exists.

+Example 1:

+Input: rowSum = [3,8], colSum = [4,7]
+Output: [[3,0],
+         [1,7]]
+Explanation:
+0th row: 3 + 0 = 3 == rowSum[0]
+1st row: 1 + 7 = 8 == rowSum[1]
+0th column: 3 + 1 = 4 == colSum[0]
+1st column: 0 + 7 = 7 == colSum[1]
+The row and column sums match, and all matrix elements are non-negative.
+Another possible matrix is: [[1,2],
+                             [3,5]]

+Example 2:

+Input: rowSum = [5,7,10], colSum = [8,6,8]
+Output: [[0,5,0],
+[6,1,0],
+[2,0,8]

+Problem 12
+Sort the People
+You are given an array of strings names, and an array heights that consists of distinct positive integers.
+Both arrays are of length n.

+For each index i, names[i] and heights[i] denote the name and height of the ith person.

+Return names sorted in descending order by the people's heights.

+Example 1:

+Input: names = ["Mary","John","Emma"], heights = [180,165,170]
+Output: ["Mary","Emma","John"]
+Explanation: Mary is the tallest, followed by Emma and John.

+Example 2:

+Input: names = ["Alice","Bob","Bob"], heights = [155,185,150]
+Output: ["Bob","Alice","Bob"]
+Explanation: The first Bob is the tallest, followed by Alice and the second Bob.